acorn-io/acorn-oss-workshop/volumes.md

 }
 ```

-Note: by default a volume is created using the *default* StorageClass, a size of 10G and a "readWriteOnce" access mode.
+Note: by default a volume is created using the *default* StorageClass, a size of *10G* and a "readWriteOnce" access mode.
 This can be customized to one needs using dedicated properties.

 Once defined in the *volumes* top level key, we need to mount each volumes in the corresponding container knowing that:
 - postgres persists its data in */var/lib/postgresql/data*
 - redis persists its data in */data*

-The *db* container could then be modified into:
+The *db* container could then be changed as follows:

 ```
   db: {